accelecode/ui_interactors/readme.md

     $ bundle

-Or install it yourself as:

-    $ gem install ui_interactors

 ## Usage

 ### Overview

 Use **interactors** to select, interact with and test the visibility of elements.
-The goal of the `ui_interactors` gem is to allow you to write simple `Ruby` code like this to automate functional tests for web applications - tests that are resilient to `HTML` layout changes and `CSS` style changes:
+The goal of the `ui_interactors` gem is to allow you to write simple `Ruby` code to automate functional tests for web applications - tests that are resilient to `HTML` layout changes and `CSS` style changes.

+The following example code does not depend on any specific test framework and includes everything that is required to:

+* start up the browser
+* navigate to the home page
+* verify that the user is not signed in
+* sign in
+* verify that the user sees the dashboard

 ```ruby
 require 'selenium-webdriver'